FAQ - Frequently Asked Questions

 - Connected with a screw: Pot magnets with counterbore screw-on or Pot magnets with cylindrical borehole screw-on

-- Threaded or fastened with a nut: Pot magnets with threaded stem
+- Threaded or fastened with a nut: Pot magnets with threaded stud

 A pot magnet is a magnet that has been embedded in a steel pot.
 The steel pot increases the adhesive force of the magnet when making direct contact with a thick iron surface.
 In contrast, neodymium magnets without pots have a stronger adhesive force at a distance.
 You can find more information about pot magnets in our FAQ pot magnet characteristics.